 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
 That Regulation does not include a list of socially sustainable economic activities.

-Sustainable

-investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an environmental objective might be aligned with the economic activity that contributes to

+Taxonomy or not.